 Getting Started with Writing a Syllabus

-- Design your course.
-This Course Decisions Guide can guide you in the process.
+- This Course Decision Guide can guide you in the process of designing your course.

-- Consult our Syllabus Template to review some recommended best practices for syllabus construction.
-Type in your course material and information without having to format.
+- Consult our Canvas resource: Create a Student-Centered Syllabus to review some recommended best practices for syllabus construction.

 - From the Canvas site, you can import a syllabus template into your own Canvas course or download a Google Doc to customize when constructing your own syllabus.

 - Feel free to reuse or adapt the sample statements in the template, i.e. texts to explain office hours, academic integrity, inclusivity statements, disability accommodations, etc.